netdata/netdata/src/health/README.md

 Read our documentation on [configuring alerts](https://github.com/netdata/netdata/blob/master/src/health/REFERENCE.md) to change the preconfigured thresholds or to create tailored alerts for your infrastructure.

-- Netdata Cloud offers [centralized alert notifications](https://learn.netdata.cloud/docs/alerts-&-notifications/notifications/centralized-cloud-notifications) which leverages the health status information already streamed to Netdata Cloud from connected nodes to send notifications to the configured integrations.
-Supported integrations are Amazon SNS, Discord, Slack, Splunk and more.
+- Netdata Cloud provides centralized alert notifications, utilizing the health status data already sent to Netdata Cloud from connected nodes to send alerts to configured integrations.
+[Supported integrations](https://learn.netdata.cloud/docs/alerts-&-notifications/notifications/centralized-cloud-notifications) include Amazon SNS, Discord, Slack, Splunk, and others.

-- [The Netdata Agent can dispatch its own notifications](https://learn.netdata.cloud/docs/alerts-&-notifications/notifications/agent-dispatched-notifications) and supports more than a dozen services, such as email, Slack, PagerDuty, Twilio, Amazon SNS, Discord, and much more.
+- The Netdata Agent offers a [wider range of notification options](https://learn.netdata.cloud/docs/alerts-&-notifications/notifications/agent-dispatched-notifications) directly from the agent itself.
+You can choose from over a dozen services, including email, Slack, PagerDuty, Twilio, and others, for more granular control over notifications on each node.

 The Netdata Agent is a health watchdog for the health and performance of your systems, services, and applications.
 We've worked closely with our community of DevOps engineers, SREs, and developers to define hundreds of production-ready alerts that work without any configuration.